mitre/ocsf_ilf_translator/README.md

 ILF OCSF Protobuf translates OCSF json logs to ILF logs using the OCSF protobuf schema.

-This is designed to operate on one OCSF log file at a time, limiting its capability for use in production.
+This is designed to operate on one OCSF log file at a time, limiting its use in production environments.

 ## Version
 0.2.1